ChunkyMonkey00/NerdChallenge/README.md

 ## Try it out!

-Visit the [ArrayQuest Demo](https://chunkymonkey00.github.io/NerdChallenge/) to experience the game and test your coding skills.
+Visit the <a href="https://chunkymonkey00.github.io/NerdChallenge/" target="_blank">ArrayQuest Demo</a> to experience the game and test your coding skills.

 Enjoy your coding adventure in the world of ArrayQuest! 🚀